Save Money, But Don't Make These Mistakes

 A better way to save: Look into multi-policy discounts.
 Buying several policies with the same insurer, such as renters, auto, and life will generally provide savings.

 Remember: shop around for an insurance agent and find one that is trusted and is in good standing with the state.
-Always discuss your needs and financial abilities with the agent.
-And ne sire tp read your policy completely before signing it.
+Always discuss your needs and financial abilities with the agent. be sure to read your policy completely before signing it.